 Arrive 16.00 – depart 17.00

 Evening meal – Do you invite speakers?
+Yes speakers are very welcome – though, unfortunately, we need to make them aware that CRN does not cover the cost of the meal.

 Friday 28 – Seminar (based at Parke)

-(Assuming that it’s a workshop approach - programme based upon 10 - 15 minute presentation and 15 minutes for questions and discussions)
+(Assuming that it’s a workshop approach - programme based upon 10 - 15 minute presentation and 15 minutes for questions and discussions) Sounds perfect.
+I have amended the times slightly, as a few of us will need to be away by 2pm at the latest, to catch planes etc. I am basing that on the airport a 30min taxi ride away??

-10am – Introduction - Knowing and reaching our audiences - joining up!
+09:30am – Introduction - Knowing and reaching our audiences - joining up!